-The Director of Student Services at DCN serves as the official liaison to students and the College's Executive Committee.
-All students, particularly those unaware of which department or resource would best be able to aid them with their problems or concerns, are welcome to visit the Student Services Department for appropriate referral and advisement.
-The Director of Student Services is located on the entry level of the main campus building.
+The Coordinator of Student and Career Services serves as the official liaison to students and the College's Executive Committee.
+All students, particularly those unaware of which department or resource would best be able to aid them with their problems or concerns, are welcome to visit the Student Services Department in Room 329 for appropriate referral and advisement.